Frequently Asked Questions (FAQ)

 Also, you should look at the Summer Research Immersion program.

-I have been invited to join the FRI program starting in next fall semester, but I am planning to defer until spring.
+I have been invited to join the FRI program starting next fall, but I am planning to defer until spring.
 Can I still participate?

 No. You have been invited to the FRI program starting in a specific fall semester only.
 If you start at Binghamton in the spring semester, you can explore available research opportunities through the Undergraduate Research Center.